Back to blog

 Per-output R² on the 1,592,077-row held-out test (20% of the full corpus): z0=0.981, r=0.909, l=0.999, g=0.973, c=0.932, il=0.989, rl=0.881.
 The R (resistance) and RL (return loss) outputs carry most of the residual error — both have known physical-floor contributions that push R² below 0.95 even in the limit of a perfect model.

 The previous public R² for this family was 0.9487at epoch 75 (that run was killed early by a wrapper timeout).
 The new number supersedes it.
-All 29 filing packages, the counsel email, and the retraction registry have been updated.
+All 29 filing-ready packages, the counsel email, and the retraction registry have been updated.

 2. Palace FEM reproduces BEM Z₀ at 12.3% median offset